MicrosoftDocs/Hololens/hololens/AppDeploy-Overview.md

 > [!NOTE]
 > The following instructions are for users who want to manage their applications with Intune.
 Microsoft recommends using Intune for application and device management.

-Features of Mobile Device Management (MDM):
+Mobile Device Management (MDM) is applicable for:
 * MDM deployed + Company Portal
 * Line of Buisness (non-public) apps
 * User pull through Company Portal App